maityarkodeb/brackets-automatch-pairs/README.md

 ----

 - Wrap selected text in matching pairs.
+- Adapt behaviour of the insertion depending on the scope (especially in strings, comments).
 - Remove inserted closing character on deletion of the opening character of the pair.